How Many Miles Does the Average American Drive Each Year?

 Someone living in an urban area with good public transportation is expected to drive fewer miles per year than someone who lives in a rural area 50 miles from the nearest town.

 The Department of Transportation releases annual reports that back up this concept.
-Generally, drivers in rural, sparsely populated states put significantly more miles on their vehicle than drivers in more densely-populated urban areas.
+Generally, drivers in rural, sparsely populated states put significantly more miles on their vehicles than drivers in more densely-populated urban areas.

 Drivers in Wyoming, for example, drive over 21,500 miles per year – more than any other state.